waffle-iron/tdb/README.md

 ```
 ### SearchSource

-Will draw a search input, with an icon indicating status (loaded, loading or error), will print some search metadata (time to execute the query on elasticsearch and total number of results)
+- Will draw a search input, with an icon indicating status (loaded, loading or error), will print some search metadata (time to execute the query on elasticsearch and total number of results)
+- Will bring new results as you type, with an input throttle delay
 ```
 {{> searchSource}}
 Params: